-Auckland Conversations is a speaker event that presents both national and international keynote speakers.
+Auckland Conversations is a free speaker event that presents both national and international keynote speakers.
 All speakers are leaders in their areas of expertise and can inspire, influence and inform both the public and council officers.

 Each speaker will present on topics that relate to the vision and issues facing Auckland to become the world’s most liveable city, and endorse the planning, economic, environmental and policy strategies as set out in the Auckland Plan, City Centre Master Plan and Economic Development Strategy.

 This programme is an initiative of the Chief Planning Office, Auckland Council.

 Event topic scope:

 - Design - urban design, architecture, place making and city/town/waterfront planning.